chenyurong/song-parser-spi-demo/README.md

 }
 ```

-and then create the Mp4Parser which do the data parse work:
+and then create the RmvbParser which do the data parse work:

 ```
-package com.xiaoshu.demo;
+package com.anonymous.demo;

 import com.chenshuyi.demo.Song;